-The Primary Contractor or its BH-MCO must include the following information in all quarterly and annual reports (42 C.F.R. § 438.608(a)(2)):
+The Primary Contractor or its BH-MCO must include the following information in all quarterly and annual reports (42 C.F.R. § 438.608(a)(2) and (d)(3)):

-- Information for all situations where a Provider's action caused an overpayment to occur - Cases under review including approximate dollar amounts - Providers terminated due to Medicare/Medicaid preclusion - Providers terminated for good cause or best interest - Overpayments recovered - Cost avoidance issues related to identifying or identified fraud, waste, and abuse
+- Information for all situations where a Provider's action caused an overpayment to occur - Cases under review including approximate dollar amounts - Providers terminated due to Medicare/Medicaid preclusion - Providers terminated for good cause or best interest - Overpayments recovered - Cost avoidance issues related to identifying or identified Fraud, Waste, and Abuse

-Upon completion of the Quarterly and annual Compliance Report, the Primary Contractor or its

-BH-MCO must submit the Report via Docushare.
+Upon completion of the quarterly and annual compliance report, the Primary Contractor or its BH-MCO must submit the report via Docushare.
 The Primary Contractor or its BH-MCO must provide a quarterly and annual certification statement signed by the Chief Executive Officer, the Chief Financial Officer or the Chief Operations Officer and the Special Investigation Unit (SIU) Manager/Compliance Officer with every reporting package being submitted.
 If revisions are made to any report, an additional quarterly certification statement must accompany the revised report being sent to the Department of Human Services.